Analysing Opportunity Cost of Care Work using Mixed Effects Random Forests under Aggregated Auxiliary Data: Introduction

 \section{Introduction}

-Evidence-based policy requires reliable empirical information on social and economic conditions summarised by appropriate indicators.
-For questions addressing regional and spatial aspects of inequality, we need precise and reliable information extending beyond aggregate levels into highly disaggregated geographical and other domains (e.g., demographic groups).
-An apparent trade-off regarding the work with survey data is the inverse relation between high spatial resolution and decreasing sample sizes on the level of interest.
+Evidence-based policy requires reliable socio-economic indicators.
+To analyse spatial aspects of inequality, we need precise information at a highly disaggregated level.
+When using survey data, an apparent trade-off is the inverse relation between high spatial resolution and correspondingly decreasing sample sizes.
 The estimation of indicators under these circumstances can be facilitated using an appropriate model-based methodology collectively referred to as Small Area Estimation (SAE) \citep{Rao_Molina2015, Tzavidis_etal2018}.